shobhitmendiratta/Mood_Analyzer_Bot/README.md

 # Mood_Analyzer_Bot
-This is a text-based mood analysis bot that uses user input to recognize the sentiments.
+This is a text-based mood analysis bot that uses user input to recognize the mood (happy, sad or angry).

 Scripts To Run The App Locally